adobe/leonardo/.github/ISSUE_TEMPLATE/--feature-request--npm-packages-.md

 ---
-name: "✨ Feature request [Web Tool]"
+name: "✨ Feature request [npm packages]"
-about: Suggest a new feature for the Leonardo web interface
+about: Suggest a new feature for the Leonardo npm modules
 title: ''
-labels: UI, enhancement
+labels: enhancement, npm packages
 assignees: ''

 ---